 Tax Exempt Organizations Associate - Junior to Mid-Level - Seattle, Portland, or San Francisco

-To apply, please upload a cover letter addressed to Bahareh Samanian, Director of Lawyer Recruiting, resume, a copy of your law transcript, and a brief writing sample (10 pages max).
+To apply, please upload a cover letter addressed to Deverie Hart, Senior Manager, Lawyer Recruiting, as well as a resume, a copy of your law transcript, and a brief writing sample (10 pages max).
 Please specify how you heard about this position.
 We are accepting submissions from third-party recruiters.

-Davis Wright Tremaine LLP believes that embracing diversity and inclusion brings out the best of what each individual has to offer and inspires us to build strong and lasting connections with each other, our clients, and our communities.
+Davis Wright Tremaine LLP embraces diversity, equity and inclusion.
+It brings out the best of what each individual has to offer and inspires us to build strong and lasting connections with each other, our clients, and our communities.